mohtayash/Top-courses/README.md

 # Top-courses
-In this app we learn how to use useState and useEffect hook to fetch data from api.
+In this app, I learn how to use useState and useEffect hook to fetch data from api.